All posts

 1 April 2025 · 9 min read

 Conference networking apps like Whova, Brella, and Grip have become standard infrastructure at large professional events.
-If you've attended a major industry conference in the past few years, you've likely encountered at least one of these platforms.
+If you've attended a major industry conference in the past few years, you've probably used at least one of them.

 They're well-built for their purpose: structured professional events where attendees arrive with business objectives and organisers need ROI metrics.
-But they're not the only context where people want to connect at live events — and for many event types, these platforms are either unavailable, unnecessarily complex, or simply the wrong approach.
+But they don't cover every situation where people want to connect at live events.
+For a lot of event types, these platforms are either unavailable, unnecessarily complex, or just the wrong approach.

 This guide covers the best alternatives for different networking contexts.

-Before exploring alternatives, it helps to understand why someone might be looking beyond the conference app category:
+Before looking at alternatives, it helps to understand why someone would look beyond this category.

-Heavy organiser requirement: Whova, Brella, and Grip all require the event organiser to configure and deploy the platform.
-If you're attending an event that doesn't use one of these tools, you can't use them.
+Heavy organiser requirement: Whova, Brella, and Grip all need the event organiser to configure and deploy the platform.
+If you're attending an event that hasn't licensed one of these tools, you can't use them.

 Professional framing: These apps assume you're there for business.
-At social events, community gatherings, or professional events with a social atmosphere, the lead-capture and meeting-scheduler framing feels out of place.
+At social events, community gatherings, or professional events with a more relaxed atmosphere, the lead-capture and meeting-scheduler framing feels out of place.

 Profile commitment: Conference apps typically build persistent professional profiles.
-For people who want to network at an event without creating a permanent digital record of their attendance, this is a privacy concern.
+For people who want to network at an event without creating a permanent digital record of their attendance, that's a real privacy concern.

-Cost: Premium conference networking platforms are typically paid by the organiser.
-If you're running a smaller event without conference-app budget, your attendees don't get networking tools.
+Cost: Premium conference networking platforms are paid by the organiser.
+If you're running a smaller event without that budget, your attendees don't get networking tools.

-FirstMove is the strongest alternative for events that don't fit the professional conference model.
-It's a free consumer app (iOS and Android) designed for live in-person events of any type.
+FirstMove is the strongest option for events that don't fit the professional conference model.
+It's a free consumer app (iOS and Android) that anyone can use at any live event.

-Eventbrite isn't a networking tool, but it's the most practical alternative for the discovery phase — finding events worth attending.
-Combined with FirstMove for the in-event networking phase, it covers the full pipeline.
+Eventbrite isn't a networking tool, but it's the most practical option for the discovery phase — finding events worth attending.
+Paired with FirstMove for the in-event networking phase, it covers the full pipeline.
+See our piece on Eventbrite networking alternatives for more on the gap it leaves.

 Lunchclub's AI-matched introductions work well for professionals who want a steady flow of relevant meetings outside of any specific event context.
 It's a useful complement to event-based networking.